 No Products in the Cart

 The following sound files capture the opening bars of a late 1960s recording of Elgar’s Cello Concerto.
 Click each graphic to hear the recording before and after treatment.
-In these comparative traces of the Concerto before treatment with ESP, the peaks clearly show the amount of foreign material in the record groove; the noise of the dirt makes this recording virtually unlistenable.
-A trace taken after cleaning with ESP shows how much noise has been removed as confirmed by the almost total absence of spikes; click on the graphic to hear it.
+In these comparative traces of the Concerto before treatment with VRC, the peaks clearly show the amount of foreign material in the record groove; the noise of the dirt makes this recording virtually unlistenable.
+A trace taken after cleaning with Restore! shows how much noise has been removed as confirmed by the almost total absence of spikes; click on the graphic to hear it.
 As is not uncommon on decades old recordings, there remained one or two stubborn pops especially on those that have not been played for some time.
 A second treatment was tried which successfully eliminated the last of the contaminants.

-Spectral analysis of the first few seconds of playback before and after treatment with ESP.
+Spectral analysis of the first few seconds of playback before and after treatment with VRC.
 The graph is read left to right and shows the lead-in groove just prior to the opening notes.
 A careful study of the images shows the musical material looking brighter and stronger after removal of contaminants.
 The original musical material has effectively resurfaced as a result of the stylus sitting deeper in the groove and becoming more reactive.
 Audio transients and dynamic range have been restored contributing to a deeper sense of accuracy and realism. – Dave Askew, MediaDMA

 A study of the before and after spectral analysis images shows that the musical material looks brighter and stronger after cleaning.
 This means the original musical material has resurfaced and comes as a result of the stylus sitting deeper in the groove and becoming more reactive.
 At the beginning of the notes there is much more intensity vertically confirming the restoration of audio transients and dynamic range contributing to a deeper sense of accuracy and realism.
 In the cleaned version, you can clearly hear the hammer of the piano striking the note, which is difficult to hear in the dirty version.